 "Not me.
 Everyone else," he says ominously.
 We have our monster of the season.

-This season is also reckoning with Barb (Shannon Purser), who is still MIA, presumed dead.
+This season is also reckoning with Barb (Shannon Purser), who is still MIA, assumed dead.
 Barb's parents — the hosts of Nancy and Steve's couple dinner — are desperate to find her.
 They are convinced she's still alive, and we learn through this dinner that Nancy is not allowed to tell Barb's parents what actually happened.
 Nancy isn't dealing well with this.

 In other, cozier news, Joyce (Winona Ryder) has a new beau.
 This beau is Bob (Sean Astin), and he's a card-carrying dork.
 His high school nickname was Bob the Brain, and as he tells us during some heavy-handed exposition, Joyce didn't even speak to him in high school.
 Still, he's pretty frantically in love with her.
 They're making out in store closets and everything, and it's very adorable.
 Joyce deserves a little love!
 (Don't you always just want to give Joyce a warm glass of milk?)